fontforge/designwithfontforge.com/en-US/Punctuation_and_Symbols.md

 These choices will also be reflected in the design of the parentheses () and the braces {}.
 The weight of the stems on all three of these symbols should be less than the weight of the stems of both the capitals and the lower case letters.

+Be warned: when testing the characters [ ] # in the metrics window, they may not show up.
+This is because they are reserved by the program.
+Instead of typing [ ] and # , you must type /bracketleft /bracketright and /numbersign .

 <img src="images/1Brackets1.png" alt="">

 Parentheses should draw on the design of related shapes, such as D, C, and G.